SharePoint/sp-dev-docs/docs/spfx/viva/get-started/build-people-search-adaptive-card-extension.md

     }
   }
 ```

-With this code in place, the Quick View will display the same query string as the Card View.
+With this code in place, the Quick View displays the same query string as the Card View.

 ## Implement People Search Service

 ### Request permissions scopes

 The next step is to implement the data source for the People Search ACE.
-The data source will be responsible for fetching the data from the Microsoft Graph and returning it to the ACE.
+The data source is responsible for fetching the data from the Microsoft Graph and returning it to the ACE.

-We will use [List people](https://learn.microsoft.com/en-us/graph/api/user-list-people?view=graph-rest-1.0&tabs=http) endpoint to get search results as well as [Get a user](https://learn.microsoft.com/en-us/graph/api/user-get?view=graph-rest-1.0&tabs=http) to display a Suggested item.
+We use [List people](https://learn.microsoft.com/en-us/graph/api/user-list-people?view=graph-rest-1.0&tabs=http) endpoint to get search results and [Get a user](https://learn.microsoft.com/en-us/graph/api/user-get?view=graph-rest-1.0&tabs=http) to display a Suggested item.

 For these endpoints we need to request `People.Read` and `User.Read` scopes respectively.
 Locate and open the following file in your project: **./src/adaptiveCardExtensions/peopleSearch/config/package-solution.json**.

-Add `webApiPermissions` property:
+Add `webApiPermissions` property as follows

 ```json
 {
   "$schema": "https://developer.microsoft.com/json-schemas/spfx-build/package-solution.schema.json",